Application overview and process.

 You can host a partner location of the Summer Institutes of Computational Social Science (SICSS) at your university, company, NGO, or government agency.
 For universities, SICSS provides an exciting approach to training and building interdisciplinary community.
 For companies, NGOs, and government agencies, hosting a parter location enables building connections with the academic community, providing training for current employees, and recruiting future employees.

 Starting in 2018, the Summer Institutes in Computational Social Science (SICSS) began including partner locations in order to increase the number of participants.
-The Summer Institute is two weeks long and partner locations typically involve: 1) live-streamed lectures on topics ranging from automated text analysis to ethics; 2) training exercises to reinforce key ideas from lectures; 3) live-streamed research talks from leaders in the field; and 4) participant-led group research projects.
+The Summer Institute is two weeks long and partner locations typically involve: 1) pre-recorded or live-streamed lectures on topics ranging from automated text analysis to ethics; 2) training exercises to reinforce key ideas from lectures; 3) live-streamed research talks from leaders in the field; and 4) participant-led group research projects.
 This model has been used successfully at universities and companies around the world.

 In order to ensure quality and consistency, all partner locations must have a former participant of SICSS as one of the local organizers.
 If you don’t have any SICSS alumni at your organization, you can contact us about finding a former participant that could collaborate with you.
 For example, in 2019 Matti Nelimarkka (SICSS ‘17) collaborated with Akın Ünver to run a partner location in Istanbul, Turkey (Kadir Has University).